-PBKDF1 applies a hash function, which shall be MD2 [6], MD5 [19] or SHA-1 [18], to derive keys.
+PBKDF1 applies a hash function, which shall be MD2 [6], MD5 [32] or SHA-1 [28], to derive keys.
 The length of the derived key is bounded by the length of the hash function output, which is 16 octets for MD2 and MD5 and 20 octets for SHA-1.
 PBKDF1 is compatible with the key derivation process in PKCS #5 v1.5.

-PBKDF1 is recommended only for compatibility with existing applications since the keys it produces may not be large enough for some applications.
+PBKDF1 is recommended only for compatibility with existing applications since the keys it produces may not be large enough for some applications, and the underlying hash functions it supports are no longer being recommended for new applications.